ebuilderCCO/DDC-SDK-Public/ios/README.md

 deviceId: Unique id for the device.
 deviceIdType: The type for the deviceId, it could be IMEI/GAID/IDFA/PhoneNumber/InstallationId.
 */
-let deviceId = UIDevice.current.identifierForVendor?.uuidString ?? "uuid-unavailable"
-let manager = DdcManager(key: "YOUR-LICENSE-KEY", deviceId: deviceId, deviceIdType: .installationId) manager.run { (error) in
+let manager = DdcManager(key: "YOUR-LICENSE-KEY", systemId: "YOUR-SYSTEM-ID", deviceId: "YOU-DEVICE-ID", deviceIdType: deviceIdType) manager.run { (error) in
     if error == nil || error?.code == 0 {
         print("ddc succeed")